zabbix/zabbix/templates/app/azure_http/README.md

 ## Overview

 For Zabbix version: 6.0 and higher.
-This template is designed to monitor Microsoft Azure PostgreSQL servers by HTTP.
+This template is designed to monitor Microsoft Azure MySQL single servers by HTTP.
 It works without any external scripts and uses the script item.

 ## Setup